brianhuster/dirvido.nvim/README.md

 ## Tips

-- Run `:h dirvish-do` to see the help file generated from this README
+- See `:h dirvish-do` for the vimdoc file generated from README.md
 - Use `:checkhealth dirvish-do` to check your keymaps and configuration

 # Credit